http4k/http4k-connect/README.md

     // install the platform...
     implementation(platform("org.http4k:http4k-connect-bom:5.20.0.0"))

-    // ...then choose an API client
+    // ...then choose an API Client
     implementation("org.http4k:http4k-connect-amazon-s3")

     // ...a fake for testing